mzajcev/dis25_nlp/README.md

 4. **Input a movie review for analysis** - If you confirmed in the previous step, the bot will ask you to type the sentence you want to analyze.

 5. **Choose analysis technique** - After inputting the sentence, the bot will ask which technique you want to use for analysis: Logistic Regression or Naive Bayes.
+You can easily type 'logistic' or 'naive' to make a choice.
 Type in your choice.

-6. **Receive classification result** - After you have selected the technique, the bot will analyze the sentence and output the classification result.
+6. **Receive classification result** - After you have selected the technique, the bot will analyze the sentence and output the sentiment result.
+Also you will receive a recommendation based on your sentiment result.

 7. **Continue or end the conversation** - After one round of analysis, you can choose to analyze another sentence or end the conversation.
 The bot will ask for your decision.

 8. **Save chat log** - Upon ending the conversation, the bot will ask if you would like to save the chat log.
 If you type 'y', it will save the conversation in a text file with a timestamp.
 If you type 'n', it will simply say goodbye and close the program.

 ### Additional Commands

 - **Ask for help** - If you need help, you can use the keyword "help".
-The bot will provide a brief explanation about its functions.
+The bot will basically send you here, to read the README.

 - **Inquire about the author/developer** - If you want to know who created the bot, use keywords like "author" or "developer".
 The bot will provide the names of the developers.

-- **Easteregg** - If you want to try our Easteregg ask the bot something about the weather with the keyword "weather" ;-)
+- **Easteregg** - If you want to try our Easteregg ask the bot something about the weather with the keyword "weather" in your input ;-)

 - **Exit the program** - If you want to exit the program, you can use keywords like "exit", "quit", "stop", "end" etc. The bot will terminate the program.

 ### Important Notes

 - This chatbot uses logistic regression and naive bayes classifiers that are pre-trained on a specific dataset (IMDB).
 The categories into which the bot can classify sentences depend on the dataset it was trained on.
 - The chatbot's understanding of user intent is based on keyword matching, so please use appropriate and logically keywords for your requests.
+Even if the bot can correct wrong entries, please write sensibly.